kb689/Space_Invaders/README.md

 # Space_Invaders

+Recreates the Space Invaders game on a TI TM4C123 microcontroller and peripheral hardware mentioned below.

 Project for the edx online course: Embedded Systems Shape the World.

-Recreates the Space Invaders game on a TI TM4C123 microcontroller.

 Project Requirements:
   KEILv4 IDE